Generic Name: lisdexamfetamine (lis-DEX-am-FET-a-meen)

 Lisdexamfetamine has a high risk for abuse.
 It may be habit-forming if used for a long period of time.
 Use lisdexamfetamine only as prescribed.
 Do not share it with others.
 Abuse of lisdexamfetamine may cause serious heart problems, blood vessel problems, or sudden death.

 Lisdexamfetamine is used for:

 Treating attention deficit hyperactivity disorder (ADHD).
+It is also used to treat binge eating disorder (BED).
 It may also be used for other conditions as determined by your doctor.